francisegbujor/Automation-Selenium-Python/README.md

 Automation with Python and Selenium Framework.
+Look at Mytest file in PythonTesting folder and test_e2eprac file in PythonSelFramework Folder
+  -  building automation framework
-  -  Showcases building a framework from scratch and implementing end to end testing.
+  -  implementing end to end testing.
   -  Different techniques to automate web elements
   -  Utilizing Waits
   -  Functional Automation